575.640.81 - Geospatial Intelligence: the art and science for better understanding our world

 • Using GIS maps and data

-• Development of GIS layers and attributes
+• Applications of GIS layers and attributes

 • Displaying and presenting GIS data